whleucka/dotfiles/nvim/.config/nvim/lua/stimpack/README.md

   -- Specify the main module of a plugin (optional).
-  -- This is useful if the plugin's main module is not the same as its name -- (e.g. 'dashboard-nvim' needs to be required as 'dashboard').
+  -- This is useful if the plugin's main module is not the same as its name -- (e.g. 'plugin-nvim' needs to be required as 'plugin').
-  -- When using `opts`, this module will be used for the setup function. main = "dashboard",
+  -- When using `opts`, this module will be used for the setup function. main = "plugin",

   -- Plugin options table (optional).
   -- A simpler alternative to the `config` function.
 If this key is provided,